 EBT Equipment In State SNAP Contracts

 In addition to providing revenue directly to farmers, ranchers, and small food businesses, farmers markets have become the linchpin of some of America’s most successful nutrition and anti-hunger initiatives.
 However, markets cannot welcome SNAP shoppers or implement federal nutrition programs if they are unable to access the equipment necessary to complete SNAP transactions.
-With support from the USDA Food and Nutrition Service (FNS), FMC’s Free SNAP EBT Equipment Program provides SNAP electronic benefit transfer (EBT) equipment and three years of service funds to eligible markets and farmers.
-FMC is pleased to offer a variety of equipment options to participants, allowing markets to select the best equipment, wireless cell provider and payment processor for their market’s unique needs.
-However, the Equipment Program is dependent on annual funding within the USDA budget.
-Markets and farmers need consistent, guaranteed access to equipment and service in the long term, so that they may invest in the outreach, promotion, and partnerships required to ensure the success of SNAP programs.
+With support from the USDA Food and Nutrition Service (FNS), FMC’s Free SNAP EBT Equipment Program provided SNAP electronic benefit transfer (EBT) equipment and three years of service funds to eligible markets and farmers.
+This program is now offered by a new contractor, Financial Transaction Management, and can be found at this link.

 The Agricultural Act of 2014 gave the Secretary of Agriculture the authority to exempt farmers markets and other direct marketing outlets from the requirement that SNAP retailers must purchase their own point-of-sale devices.
 This means that states must provide farmers markets with SNAP equipment, however, there is no requirement for such equipment to be wireless.
 In August 2016, USDA sent a letter to state SNAP administrators, strongly urging all 50 states to include no-cost, EBT-only wireless equipment into their state’s EBT contract and take advantage of a 50% federal administrative funding match.
 Some state farmers market associations have been urging their states to act on this authority.

 FMC recommends that state farmers market associations contact their state’s Department of Health and urge them to include no cost EBT equipment in their state SNAP contract.